arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 After completion of this module, learners will be able to:

+- Identify and use functions and methods
-- Assign values and objects to variables
+- Assign values to variables
 - Create and edit lists
 - Iterate through lists using loops
 - Utilize conditional statements